How to boost your electrical business and save money

-We’re here to help you boost your electrical business in 2017 and maximise on the opportunities out there waiting for you!
+We’re here to help you boost your electrical business and maximise on the opportunities out there waiting for you!

 According to Screwfix, almost half of UK electricians and other trades are quoting for more work than they did 12 months ago.
 There is a high demand for skilled trades, especially with the introduction of desirable smart technologies aiming to make homes more efficient.
 This growing demand means tradespeople are positive about the future, with 48% believing their businesses will continue to grow and improve over the next year.